thezelus/dogTracker/AppDetails.md

 - XML based deployment descriptors for supporting older versions of Servlet
 - Configurable properties for web apps (trackingServer & viewServer) can be found in classpath after the war files are deployed (/webapps/trackingServer/WEB-INF/classes)
 - Custom error responses when key is absent to differentiate between when key is absent and when the server is down
-- Fault tolerance (https://github.com/Netflix/SimianArmy/wiki/Chaos-Monkey): data in the viewServer is preserved last state if for some reason trackingServer goes down
+- Fault tolerance (https://github.com/Netflix/SimianArmy/wiki/Chaos-Monkey): data in the viewServer is preserved in its last state if for some reason trackingServer goes down
 - In-memory data source is being used to minimize dependencies
 - View server uses `/liveData` end point to get latest JSON array, this will help in future implementations for other client implementations or API extension